FoxtrotGolf/rtl8188fu/README.md

-RTL8188FU driver for Linux kernel 4.15.x ~ 6.0.x (Linux Mint, Ubuntu or Debian Derivatives)
+RTL8188FU driver for Linux kernel 4.15.x ~ 6.1.x (Linux Mint, Ubuntu or Debian Derivatives)

+This fork contains commits for the support of kernel version 6.1.x which where taken from mk990's repository. https://github.com/mk990/rtl8188fu
+These fixes were als applied to the arm branch.

 info: rtl8188fu support will be add to rtl8xxxu module of Linux kernel. https://patchwork.kernel.org/project/linux-wireless/patch/b14f299d-3248-98fe-eee1-ba50d2e76c74@gmail.com/